sonata-project/SonataAdminBundle/UPGRADE-4.0.md

 When the service `security.csrf.token_manager` is not available, `getCsrfToken()` returns `null`.
 Previously, it was returning `false`.

 ## FormMapper labels
 The form label are now correctly using the label translator strategy for field with `.` (which won't be replaced by `__`).
 For instance, with the underscore label strategy, the label `foo.barBaz` was previously `form.label_foo__bar_baz` and now is `form.label_foo_bar_baz` to be consistent with others labels like `show.label_foo_bar_baz`.

+## MutableTemplateRegistry::setTemplates and AbstractAdmin::setTemplates
+They don't reset the existing templates anymore.